cmaureir/progra-alma/lectures/week5/lecture17.rst

 For example,
-we can have a function to obtain the first and last name for a determinated person, so we will program that as following:
+we can have a function to obtain the first and last name for a determined person, so we will program that as following:

 ::